 Pinnacle Renewable Energy Inc. is the longest-established wood pellet producer in Western Canada.
-We were founded in Quesnel more than 25 years ago, in the heart of central B.C.’s lumber country.
+We were founded in the heart of central B.C.’s lumber country more than 25 years ago.
 Our pellet plants are all located within an abundance of high-quality, raw material.

 For the home market, we make a wide range of Pinnacle wood pellet products, such as softwood pellet fuel, animal bedding and natural sorbent, although much of our production is for the bulk domestic and overseas markets.